Spline Interpolation on Compact Riemannian Manifolds: Application

 \subsubsection{Real-world data}

 To work with real-world data, we used the greenhouse gas reanalysis dataset provided by the Copernicus Atmosphere Monitoring Service (CAMS)~\cite{cams_egg4_2021}.
 Further details about this dataset can be found in~\cite{agusti2023cams}.
 In this study, we focus on carbon dioxide at the 50~hPa pressure level on December 16, 2020.
 A grid in spherical coordinates $(\theta,\phi)$ with a step size of $1.5^\circ$ is first constructed, and a triangulation is built from these nodes.
 Then, a set of $n=50$ observation points is selected following the procedure described earlier.
-In this setting, the anisotropies are not assumed to be constant over the sphere.
-To account for local variations, we introduce a smaller grid of pilot points $\{\tilde{s}_i\}_{i=1}^{r}$, on which the rotation parameters
+To account for local variations in anisotropy across the sphere, we model the anisotropies as a continuous field rather than a global constant.
+This field is parameterized by a restricted set of variables to ensure that the maximum log-likelihood estimation remains computationally tractable.
+Specifically, we focus on the spatial evolution of the rotation angles $\alpha^{x}(\mathbf{s})$ within the local spherical coordinate chart $(\theta, \phi)$.

+To maintain methodological consistency with our proposed spline framework on $\mathcal{M}$, and assuming that rotation angles vary smoothly over the manifold, we define the field $\left(\ang^{x}(\mathbf{s})\right)_{\mathbf{s} \in \mathcal{M}}$ using spline interpolation.
+This approach allows us to reconstruct the full field from a sparse set of control points: